-Palliative Care Minor
+Palliative Care Certificate

 We are among a small number of nursing schools in the United States to offer the opportunity for specialization in palliative care.
 In our program, you will learn to work throughout the continuum of illness, addressing the physical, emotional, social, and spiritual needs of your patients while bolstering their autonomy and access to information.
 This high-demand specialty is relevant for all types of nursing practice, including gerontology, oncology, pediatrics, home care, and mental health.